denis-mludek/kaiju/README.md

 - Streams are composable, callbacks are not.
 Doing things like throttling or only listening to the very last ajax action fired is a recurrent, non abstractable pain with imperative callback/setState.

-- Callback references often change over time (most likely from using partial application) and we can no longer apply streamlined performance optimizations because some props truly represent data while other props are callbacks that may or may not purposedly change.
+- Callback references often change over time (most likely from using partial application) and we can no longer apply streamlined performance optimizations because some props truly represent data while other props are callbacks that may or may not purposely change.
 By using simple `Messages` instead of bound functions/closures, this issue is avoided.

 Example: